twbs/bootstrap/README.md

 We have included a makefile with convenience methods for working with the Bootstrap library.

 + **build** - `make`
 Runs the LESS compiler to rebuild the `/less` files and compiles the docs pages.
-Requires lessc and uglify-js.
+Requires lessc and uglify-js. <a href="http://twitter.github.com/bootstrap/less.html#compiling">Read more in our docs &raquo;</a>

 + **watch** - `make watch`
 This is a convenience method for watching just Less files and automatically building them whenever you save.
 Requires the Watchr gem.